File #: 24-1824 Version: 1 Name: PROTECTING THE RIGHT TO MEDICALLY ASSISTED REPRODUCTION TECHNIQUES

 Title: PROPOSED RESOLUTION PROTECTING THE RIGHT TO MEDICALLY ASSISTED REPRODUCTION TECHNIQUES WHEREAS, fertility is a basic human right; and WHEREAS, people who can give birth deserve the ability to make the best choices for their lives, including around when and if they birth children, the number of children they have, and the spacing between their children's births; and WHEREAS, medically assisted reproduction techniques include Assisted Reproductive Technology (ART) such as in vitro fertilization-embryo transfer (IVF-ET), gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), and frozen embryo transfer (FET); and WHEREAS, in vitro fertilization, also known as IVF, is a procedure developed in the 1970s where an oocyte, colloquially known as an egg, is removed from an individual and combined with spermatozoa, colloquially known as sperm, in a laboratory, frozen and genetically tested; and WHEREAS, during IVF, only some of the oocytes exposed to a spermatozoon wi...

-Sponsors: SCOTT R. BRITTON, FRANK J. AGUILAR, BRIDGET DEGNEN, MONICA GORDON, DONNA MILLER, KEVIN B. MORRISON, MAGGIE TREVOR
+Sponsors: SCOTT R. BRITTON, FRANK J. AGUILAR, BRIDGET DEGNEN, Monica Gordon, DONNA MILLER, KEVIN B. MORRISON, MAGGIE TREVOR

 title